 I started my journey from Hinjewadi and took the Pirangut route, the route was easy to navigate thereafter.
 Initially, the roads were in a poor condition, but after crossing approx 10 km from the Hinjewadi town, the roads were excellent for a great road trip.

-If you are planning your trip to Lavasa, I would suggest, go by your own or rent a vehicle or avail some cab facility instead of relying on public transport options.
+If you are planning your trip to Lavasa, I would suggest, go on your own or rent a vehicle or avail some cab facility instead of relying on public transport options.
 As the public transport options to reach Lavasa are not so easy to get from any location in Pune and are not so very frequent and time-taking as well.

 Although there are no direct/indirect buses from Pune to Lavasa, trust me I searched for hours to check out public transportation options, but even MSRTC government buses also don’t ply nearby to Lavasa.
 (Disclaimer: The data on the internet about direct buses is too old to rely on it).
 If you are reading this blog and find anything please let me also know by commenting below.